freeletics/assesment-ops/README.md

 ##test if it works
 docker images
 ````
-4. you can iterate over this every time you change something in the code you need a new Docker image
+4. you can iterate over this every time you change something in the code or you need a new Docker image

 5. move on to the [helm chart](./helm), to deploy the application into Kubernetes minikube